ajay-pratap-singh-518/Capsule-Vision-2024-challenge/README.md

 1. Clone the repository:
 git clone https://github.com/ajay-pratap-singh-518/Capsule-Vision-2024-challenge.git

+2. Navigates into the folder
 cd Capsule-Vision-2024-Challenge

-2. Install the required dependencies: Ensure you have the necessary Python packages installed by running:- pip install -r requirements.txt
+3. Install the required dependencies: Ensure you have the necessary Python packages installed by running:- pip install -r requirements.txt

-3. Run the training script: To train the model, execute: python train/train.py
+4. Run the training script: To train the model, execute: python train/train.py

-4. Run the validation script: For validation during training, use: python valid/valid.py
+5. Run the validation script: For validation during training, use: python valid/valid.py

-5. Run the testing script: Once the model is trained, you can evaluate it using: python valid/valid.py
+6. Run the testing script: Once the model is trained, you can evaluate it using: python valid/valid.py